aaronpuchert/throttle/README.md

 We do not override the on-demand mechanisms, instead we modify their input.
 Whenever the temperature exceeds a certain threshold, we decrease the maximum CPU frequency.
 If the CPU cools down and reaches another threshold, we increase the maximum frequency again.
 Both thresholds can be set as `temp_max` and `temp_min` (in °C) via the configuration file. (see below)

 To efficiently regulate a system, one has to take into account the delay between changing the input and the effect on the output.
-Therefore, we wait at least `wait` seconds after increasing/decreasing the frequency before we check the temperature again.
+Therefore, we wait at least `3*wait` seconds after increasing/decreasing the frequency before we increase/decrease again.
 After that, we check every three seconds if the temperature is still in the desired interval.

 Configuration
 -------------